I’m embarrassed to admit this, but full transparency is what we offer around here.

 However, there’s a reason the rubber plant is a choice for office settings.
 The plant retains water well and prefers to be fully dried before more water is added.
 This is the epitome of a low-maintenance plant.

-But what puts aloe over the top is how little attention it requires.
+However, what puts aloe over the top is how little attention it requires.
 You should only water the plant once or twice per month because it too prefers fully dry soil before being watered again.

 The best house plant I’ve ever grown was a philodendron.
 There are many varieties, all of which are hardy and they’re beautiful in your home.
 They can make great hanging baskets, or can even be used as a natural fence when allowed to grow up a trellis.